-Each year, Glenkirk hosts a variety of camps and retreats for elementary children, middle and high school students, and women.
+Each year, Glenkirk hosts a variety of camps and retreats throughout the year.

 Click on the tabs above to explore information about these camps and retreats!

 Stay tuned for more info on camp in 2024.

 How do I know my child is ready for camp?

 Sometimes it’s best to let your kids judge when the timing is right.
 If they start to show interest in camp or ask for permission to go, it’s a strong sign that they are ready to pack their bags and head off for a weekend or week of fun.